 Layer 3: Webhook-Based Streaming

 Here's where it gets clever.
 We configure webhooks that stream call data directly to your systems during the call.
-No intermediate storage on Retell's servers.
+No intermediate storage on our side.

 CRM needs the transcript?
 Pushed there in real time.
 Case management system needs the call outcome?
 Webhook fires the moment the call ends.